Stochastic Neural Networks for Automatic Cell Tracking in Microscopy Image Sequences of Bacterial Colonies: Introduction

-\cite{Chakraborty:2015a,Liu:2010a,Liu:2011a,Loffler:2021a} considered graph-based matching strategies for global association.
-Similar to the methods described above, they used association scores for tracking.
+Standard graph matching algorithms (see, e.g., \cite{Vo:2008a}) do not directly apply to our problem.
+Indeed, a fundamental complication is that cells can divide between successive images.
+Hence, each assignment from one frame to its successor is not a one-to-one mapping but a one-to-many correspondence.
+More advanced graph matching strategies are described in~\cite{Pierskalla:1968a,Gilbert:1988a}.
+Graph-based matching strategies for cell-tracking that are somewhat related to our approach are described in~\cite{Chakraborty:2015a,Liu:2010a,Liu:2011a,Loffler:2021a,Liu:2018a}.
+Like the methods mentioned above, they consider various association scores for tracking.
 Individual cells are represented as nodes, and neighbors are connected through edges.
-This is similar to our approach in that we construct local neighborhood relations based on a (modified) Delauny triangulation.
+Our approach also introduces cost terms for structural matching of local neighborhoods by specific scoring for single nodes, pairs of nodes, and triplets of nodes, after a (modified) Delaunay triangulation.
 By using a graph-like structure, cell divisions can be identified by detecting changes in the topology of the graph~\cite{Liu:2010a,Liu:2011a}.
 We tested a similar strategy, but came to the conclusion that we cannot reliably construct neighborhood networks between frames for which topology changes only occur due to cell division; the main issue we observed is that the significant motion of cells between frames can introduce additional topology changes in our neighborhood structure.
 Consequently, we decided to relax these assumptions.

+\cite{Vo:2008a,Vo:2019a,Punchihewa:2018a,Kim:2017a} implement multi-target tracking in videos by stochastic models based on random finite set densities and variants thereof.
+The fit to the data is based on Gibbs sampling to maximize the posterior likelihood.
+A key challenge of these approaches is the estimation of an adequate finite number of Gibbs sampling iterations when one computes posterior distributions.
+Most Gibbs samplers are ergodic Markov chains on a finite but huge state spaces, so that their natural exponential rate of convergence is not a practically reassuring feature.